Directed by: Adam McKay || Produced by: Dede Gardner, Jeremy Kleiner, Arnon Milchan, Brad Pitt

 SUMMARY & RECOMMENDATION: The Big Short breaks down the bassackwards logic of the 2008 financial crises with tenacious humor and smart satire, using a variety of New Wave filmmaking techniques and an eclectic soundtrack to great effect.
 Carrell, Bale, and Gosling lead a great ensemble cast free of any limited protagonist’s perspective.
 It was a risky move for this film to forgo a “heroic center,” but it was the right one.

 — However… The Big Short is approximately 30 minutes longer than it should have been.
-The film could’ve gone even further in certain instances with its self-reflexive cinematography, embracing more animations and montage sequences where appropriate.
+The film could’ve and should’ve gone further with its self-reflexive cinematography, embracing more animations and montage sequences where appropriate.

 ?
 People follow authority not because it is morally righteous, wise, or correct, but because it is authoritative.